Kidney stones are among the most painful medical conditions.

 So, why exactly does this pain occur?

 It all starts when a kidney stone enters the ureter, a small tube that transports urine from each of your kidneys to the bladder.
 Because the ureter is narrow and the stone can be quite large, this blocks the exit from the kidney and causes pressure to build up.
-The nerve fibers in the affected area immediately start transmitting a signal that activates the pain centers in the brain.
+The nerve fibers in the affected area immediately start transmitting an intense signal that activates the pain center in the brain

 Meanwhile, the ureter will start contracting in an attempt to push the stone out of the tube and into the bladder.
 This normally happens in waves that last for a few minutes and then stop, only to resume sometime later.
 As a result, the stone will gradually move down the ureter and the pain you feel will change its location accordingly.